Understanding Intergenerational Trauma: Healing the Wounds of the Past

 Healing Begins with Acknowledging Intergenerational Trauma

 Opening yourself to the reality of intergenerational trauma is a gateway to deep healing.
 When we acknowledge the pain passed down to us, we begin the process of liberation—not just for ourselves, but for future generations.
-In honoring both the suffering and the resilience of our ancestors, we heal the wounds of the past and create space for new growth.
+In honouring both the suffering and the resilience of our ancestors, we heal the wounds of the past and create space for new growth.

 Gra Mór (Big Love), Michele